 While the MMRP is responsible for general regulation of facilities, including overseeing compliance with regulations related to the statewide track and trace system, METRC is responsible for implementation of the technical and operational components of the tracking system.
 They will provide medical marijuana facilities with training sessions, webinars, and instructions in order to facilitate a thorough understanding of the track and trace system.

 We encourage our licensed and certified facilities to view METRC as a partner in their success, and we look forward to working with both METRC and our facilities to provide Missouri’s qualifying patients with safe and secure access to medical marijuana.

 Missouri Department of Health and Senior Services

-Q: How do I get training or a demo of Metrc?
+Q: How do I start using Metrc?

 Q: How does the system work?

 A: Metrc is an integrated system that allows for real-time tracking and tracing of marijuana plants and products.
 Licensees attach unique, serialized tags to every plant or wholesale package.
 These tags feature readable text, barcodes, and RFID chips to uniquely identify for each plant and package physically and in the online platform.
 Users then enter information related to those plants and packages, including weight, transfer of custody, and test results in our online software platform.
 That information is available to the licensee and the Missouri Department of Health and Senior Services.

 Q: Will other licensees be able to see my inventory information?